EpiGenomicsCode/ProteinStruct-Containers/README.md

 # AlphaFold 3 Singularity Container Build

-This repository contains scripts to build a Singularity container for AlphaFold 3, currently optimized for **ARM64 systems with NVIDIA GPUs** (like NVIDIA Grace Hopper), and a Python launcher script to run predictions.
+This repository contains scripts to build a Singularity container for AlphaFold 3, optimized for both **ARM64** and **x86** systems with NVIDIA GPUs.
 This setup has been tested on NVIDIA GPUs.

-*Note: An x86-compatible definition file is planned for future release.*

 ## Architecture Overview